kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 <h2>What Kevin's article was really about</h2>
 First, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
 So I'm not going to take them <em>out</em> of context and let them bum me out.

-I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> about building websites were incredibly employable.
-Doing web stuff for that long has given me experience that <em>keeps</em> me incredibly employable.
+I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> HTML were incredibly employable.
+I've continued to do web stuff for a long time since, giving me experience that <em>keeps</em> me incredibly employable.

 Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up as a result of this.
 OK...I can deal with that.

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.

-<h2>Look at the big picture</h2>
-Understand what your app must do before rejecting (or accepting) any framework or library in your code.
-Because a framework or lib may help your app "do" it better.

-Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort level.
-But if you're building an app that users will open up and then use for a long time (like MS Word), then Ember is helpful.

-And what if you're part of a team of developers?
-Using a well-tested library/framework helps here because <strong>it provides your team a shared language, making collaboration simple and pleasant</strong>.

-For example, with React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
-Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."

-At the end of the day, you need to ship product.
-Depending on what it takes to do that, a library or framework may be a means to that end.
 <h2>The complaints about performance</h2>
 JavaScript performance issues must be taken seriously as our dependency on mobile rises.
 But the JS community has been attacking these issues for a long time, and will continue to do so.